apache/nuttx/configs/sama5d4-ek/README.txt

         CONFIG_SAMA5_TRNG=y   : Enables the TRNG peripheral
         CONFIG_DEV_RANDOM=y   : Enables /dev/random

-    7. This configuration has support for NSH built-in applications enabled.
+    8. This configuration has support for NSH built-in applications enabled.
        Two built-in applications are included by default:  (1) The I2C Tool.
        See the section above entitle "I2C Tool" and the note with regard to I2C below.
-And (2) the interrupting button test as described above in these notes.
+(2) The interrupting button test as described above in these notes.
+And (3) the touchscreen test program as described above under "TM7000 LCD/Touchscreen" and also below in this notes.

-    8. This configuration has support for the FAT, ROMFS, and PROCFS file systems built in.
+    9. This configuration has support for the FAT, ROMFS, and PROCFS file systems built in.

        The FAT file system includes long file name support.
 Please be aware